kpete2017/WTDM/README.md

 4. run `yarn start`

-5. Then throgh the expo window, run the app on any choice of physical device or emulator
+5. Then through the expo window, run the app on any choice of physical device or emulator

 ## Usage